Supplier (Importer | Distributor)

 CBI

-Suppliers (or employers) who apply to withhold confidential business information (CBI) must continue to meet label and SDS requirements.
+Suppliers (or employers) who apply to withhold confidential business information (CBI) must meet label and SDS requirements.
 These requirements include the details of any safety precautions workers need to take when using the product and the first aid treatment required in the case of exposure.
 This approach balances the worker’s right to know with industry’s right to protect CBI.